Bisolaoluwanisola/power-consumption-analysis/README.md

 # TOOLS
 power bi
 # TYPES OF ANALYSIS USED FOR THIS PROJECT
+power consumption analysis- to analyze power consumption variance across the whole year power consumption analysis-to analyze the impact of powwer consumption acrosss all zones atmosphere condition analysis- to identify trends overtime across all the quaters of the year
 # KEY PERFORMANCE INDICATORS
+1. In which month is the power consumption variance the highest
+2.  which quater of the year recorded highest levels of humidity,temprature,diffuse flow and wind speed
+3.  which zone exhibit the highest power consumption
+4. Was the power consumption taregt of the year archieved
+5. Which month experience the highest overall power consumption
+6. On which day of the week is power consumption at its peak

 # DATA ANALYSIS
 # DASHBOARD
 [Power consumption analysis] ![Dashboard 1](https://github.com/user-attachments/assets/68bb3963-9162-44b8-98e9-ebe9b9c62e01)